Csszabi98/es-pack/apps/espack/README.md

         ```
         - most of this structure has been copied over from esbuild, so this is subject to change, for
         the latest structure see the esbuild documentation.
+    - **afterWrite**: This lifecycle is run after espack has finished writing the build results to the disk,
+      or in watch mode on every rebuild after writing to the disk.
+      Context available in this lifecycle: The results of esbuild and plugin build (only esbuild result in watch mode)
+      are passed onto the plugin.
     - **registerCustomWatcher**: This lifecycle lets you register your custom watcher functions.
 You need to return
     a cleanup function which frees up your resources if watch is cancelled.
     Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildReadyScripts, buildResults,